-The Finale 3D Hobbyist version does not include the visual rack layout and addressing capabilities of the Pro version, but it does include powerful tools to count the number of racks required.
+The Finale 3D Hobbyist version may not include the visual layout of Pro, but it does include powerful tools to count the number of racks required.
 The Hobbyist tools allow you to create your own racks so the counts correctly reflect the numbers of tubes in your racks and any special configurations you might have of single-shot racks.
 Based on the counts, you can print reports listing the total racks required for the show, and the racks required per position.

-The process for generating rack counts is the same as the full rack layout process of the Pro version, except without doing any visual layout and without taking racks into consideration for addressing.
-So even if you have the Pro version of Finale 3D, if all you want is the rack counts you can follow the simplified process described here.
+The process for generating rack counts is the same as the full rack layout process of the Pro version, except without doing any visual layout.
+So even if you have the Pro version of Finale 3D, if all you want is rack counts you can follow the simplified process described here.

 - Design show